 Inside La Catedral, there are tour guides available.
 I opted to just wander this UNESCO World Heritage Site on my own.
 It’s one of the more ornate churches I have been in so it was nice to just sit and soak it in for a while.

 When you exit La Catedral back onto Plaza de Armas, head Southwest towards Calle Mantas.
 Follow this street by foot past Plaza San Francisco.
+Along this street, you can also stop at the gorgeous Basilica de la Merced.

 Mercado de Abastos